RetroCharting

 Buying Guide & Authenticity

-Is Alien Storm Rare?
+Is Alien Storm a rare game?

-Description
+Description Alien Storm

 Alien Storm is a side-scrolling beat 'em up.
 The game resembles Golden Axe, with a similar artistic style, three playable characters (a man, a woman, and a novelty character) and pick-up or power-up special attacks.
 The player (one player only on the Master System version, up to two players on the Mega Drive version, three on the arcade version) selects from the three different characters to embark upon a quest to save the Earth from an alien invasion.
 All of the Busters are playable from the beginning of the game.
 There are 6 missions to complete (8 in the Mega Drive version) with several stages, and each mission has the player blasting aliens, from the streets to the mother ship, where the mother of all aliens can be found.
 This task becomes increasingly difficult with each new mission, and the aliens are capable of hiding inside objects such as plants, postboxes, trashcans, drums, and other items.
 Each mission has an objective such as rescuing people or destroying an UFO.
 When dea